jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

     # NOTES

-  :ref:`negative integers are True in Python<is an integer False or True?>`
+  :ref:`negative integers are True in Python<should I group an integer as False or True?>`

 * I add a new failing line to :ref:`test_what_is_true` to see if ``0`` is True_